kburchfiel/pfn/Online_Visualizations/Simple_App_Without_Login/readme.md

 ## Deploying a Simple Dash App Without flask-login to Cloud Run

+(Note: the Cloud Run-hosted version of this app can be found at https://simpleappwithoutlogin-470317599391.us-central1.run.app/ .)

 This folder provides sample code for a Dash app that can be deployed to Cloud Run.
 This code was based on the app deployment steps found in https://dash.plotly.com/deployment and https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service .
 (The Plotly walkthrough shows how to deploy a Dash app to Heroku, and the Cloud Run walkthrough shows how to deploy a Flask App to Cloud Run; by taking bits from each, you can then learn how to deploy a *Dash* app to *Cloud Run.* :)

 ## Using a Cloud Run Secret to Retrieve Data From a Google Sheets Document